Borislava Perić: Life

 Perić-Ranković was born in Bečej in 1972.
 She had a workplace accident in 1994, sustaining spinal cord injuries.
 She has used a wheelchair ever since.
 She began training table tennis in 2002, and moved to Novi Sad in 2006 to train with trainer Zlatko Kesler.

 She has won one gold, one silver and two bronze medals at the 2010 and 2014 World Para Table Tennis Championships.

 In 2015, Perić-Ranković received ITTF Star Award for female para table tennis player of the year.

-Perić-Ranković will appear on the Together We Can Do Everything ballot list for the 2022 general election, as an independent candidate.
+Parliamentarian

+In the 2022 Serbian parliamentary election, the governing Serbian Progressive Party (SNS) reserved many of the lead positions on its Together We Can Do Everything electoral list for non-party cultural figures and academics.
+Perić-Ranković was given the seventh position on the list; this was tantamount to election, and she was indeed elected when the list won a plurality victory with 120 out of 250 mandates.

+She is a member of the assembly committee on labour, social issues, social inclusion, and poverty reduction and a deputy member of the committee on education, science, technological development, and the information society.